johnny177/LR-Swipes-ListView/README.md

 ## Motivation
-The need arose when I needed to gain full swipe action on a ListView item.
+The need arose when I wanted to implement full swipe action on a ListView item.
 Since ListView has not any predefined gesture like this I thought I would give it a try and write my own code.
 Which for me fulfils the requirements.